- Dual-ended diagnostics restrictions

 - Diagnostics are only available for dual-ended paths when the source and target monitoring points are in the same organizational hierarchy.
 If they are not, single-ended diagnostics are run in the outbound direction, and inbound diagnostics are not available.

-- The target and one or more other monitoring points are behind a firewall.
+- When the target and one or more other monitoring points are behind a firewall.
+In this instance, we cannot uniquely identify the target.

 Diagnostic tests are triggered:

 - manually via Delivery > Network Path List > Path Details panel > Diagnose;

 - automatically after path creation;